thirdtank/brut/brutrb.com/layouts.md

 ### Alternate Layouts

-If you used `mkbrut`, you should have access to a `BlankLayout` that is useful for allowing a page to respond to Ajax requests:
+If you used `brut new`, you should have access to a `BlankLayout` that is useful for allowing a page to respond to Ajax requests:

 ```ruby
 class SomePage < AppPage